 The type and quality of utilized PPFs are critical for the outcome of the experiments.
 PFFs can both affect the robustness of the assay and the interpretation of results.
 Preparation conditions might affect the seeding efficiency of PFFs and, indeed, PFF "strains" with different physiological properties have been reported36.
 Nonetheless, the preparation and validation of PFFs are beyond the scope of this article and have been described in several publications11,28-30.
-In addition to the preparation protocol, the species of origin of αsynuclein in PFFs (e.g., mouse, human) and the usage of wild type or mutated protein (e.g., human A53T α-synuclein) should be considered, depending on the particular experimental conditions.
+In addition to the preparation protocol, the species of origin of α-synuclein in PFFs (e.g., mouse, human) and the usage of wild type or mutated protein (e.g., human A53T α-synuclein) should be considered, depending on the particular experimental conditions.
 Induction of pS129-αsyn accumulation by PFFs was shown to be dependent on age of the culture (i.e., days in vitro), with more mature cultures showing more pronounced induction11.
 This is probably due to the increased number of neuronal connections in more mature cultures, and increased α-synuclein protein levels.
 In our hands, treatment with PFFs at DIV8 gave the most robust results, with pronounced accumulation of pS129-αsyn in dopamine neuron soma, while not compromising neuronal survival.
-The described protocol is well suited to study treatments modifying early events leading to aggregation of endogenous αsynuclein because we quantify pS129-αsyn positive inclusions at a relatively early time point, 7 days after inoculation with PFFs.
+The described protocol is well suited to study treatments modifying early events leading to aggregation of endogenous α-synuclein because we quantify pS129-αsyn positive inclusions at a relatively early time point, 7 days after inoculation with PFFs.
 At this time point, intrasomal inclusions are present in a significant fraction of cells and can be easily distinguished by immunostaining while no PFF-induced cell death is observed, simplifying the interpretation of the results.
 Importantly, as the morphology and composition of PFF-induced inclusions can change over time12,13, the described protocol could, in principle, be modified to study more mature inclusions by fixation and immunostaining at later time points.
 However, keeping dopamine neurons in culture for longer than 15 days requires extreme care, and might induce additional variation because of cells failing to survive independently from PFF inoculation.
 Additionally, more extended cultures complicate drug treatment schedules.
 Many compounds have limited or not poorly characterized stability in the cell culture medium, and replenishment of a drug is not trivial because complete exchange of medium compromises the survival of the dopamine cultures.

 Phosphorylation of α-synuclein at Ser129 is consistently reported in PFF-based models of α-synuclein aggregation and colocalizes with markers of misfolding and aggregation such as Thioflavin S, ubiquitin, or conformation-specific antibodies11,12.
-In our hands, immunostaining for pSer129αsyn also gives the strongest signal with the lowest background and is most straightforward to analyze, giving robust results when multiple treatments are screened.
-Importantly, immunostaining with pSer129αsyn antibody does not detect PFFs that remain outside of the cells, significantly reducing the background.
+In our hands, immunostaining for pS129-αsyn also gives the strongest signal with the lowest background and is most straightforward to analyze, giving robust results when multiple treatments are screened.
+Importantly, immunostaining with pS129-αsyn antibody does not detect PFFs that remain outside of the cells, significantly reducing the background.
 However, it is important to remember that S129 phosphorylation is probably one of the earliest processes linked with the misfolding of α-synuclein and might be differently regulated under specific conditions.
-Therefore, any findings that show positive effects on pSer129αsyn should be confirmed by other markers.
+Therefore, any findings that show positive effects on pS129-αsyn should be confirmed by other markers.

 Statistical analysis should be tailored correspondingly to experimental design.
 It is essential to perform experiments in at least three independent biological replicates (i.e., separate primary neuronal cultures).
 These replicates should be plated on different plates and treated independently.
 We analyze the data obtained from replicates on different plates with random block design ANOVA37 to take into account the pairing of data for different experimental plates.